g0-group/Audits/AdExNetwork.md

 ### response

 The right thing to do is probably to re-work the system using bitmaps, to allow for fine-grained control of privileges.
 The reason [we have put `WithdrawTo` privilege level above `Transactions`] is, we don't want `Transactions` to also imply `WithdrawTo`, but your argument that `WithdrawTo` should not imply Transactions is really solid.
 In general, having each privilege level imply all the lower ones too is suboptimal.

+## Conclusion

+We haven't discovered any critical issues during the audit.
+Solutions implemented and proposed by the developers address our findings sufficiently.